Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/01-intro.typ

 - Presenting benchmark results for each test case
 - Analyzing and comparing the outcomes across environments

-The full set of benchmark data and scripts used in this analysis is available on #link("https://github.com/Jac-Zac/Cloud-Computing-Final-Exam")[GitHub].
+The full set of benchmark data and scripts used in this analysis is available on #link("https://github.com/Jac-Zac/Cloud-Computing-Final-Exam")[GitHub], with custom README.md for each essentially each part of the process.

 == Future Improvements

 // TODO: Add academic references and formal citations for benchmarking tools used.